-The procedures and standards for inspecting and testing the installation of new sewers and its appurtenances, rehabilitation and repair projects are described in the City standards and specifications, contract documents, manufacturer's specifications, and the City Municipal Code.
-These include testing of manholes, gravity pipes, force mains, cleanouts, pump stations and valves; compaction and material testing; pipe cleaning and CCTV inspections, SCADA testing; requirements for performance bonds; inspection fees; and inspector's checklists which needs to be addressed before acceptance of the work.
+The procedures and standards for inspecting and testing the installation of new sewers and appurtenances, and for rehabilitation and repair projects are described in the City standards and specifications, contract documents, manufacturer's specifications, and the City Municipal Code.

+These procedures and standards include testing of manholes, gravity pipes, force mains, cleanouts, pump stations and valves; compaction and material testing; pipe cleaning and CCTV inspections, SCADA testing; requirements for performance bonds; inspection fees; and inspector's checklists which needs to be addressed before acceptance of the work.